bright/new-www/content/blog/spring-boot-and-the-holy-graalvm.md

 With [GraalVM](https://www.graalvm.org/) AOT (ahead-of-time) compilation we can achieve just that.
 And since it comes freely with Spring Boot 3.0 it has never been a better time to start running your app on directly on the bare metal... or on the cloud's virtualized compute service.

-<div class="important-info">All the tests were made on MacBook Pro with Intel I7-9750H and 16GB of RAM.
+<div className="important-info">All the tests were made on MacBook Pro with Intel I7-9750H and 16GB of RAM.
 Benchmark app was running on GraalVM CE 22.3.0.
 Numbers are an average from 10 consecutive runs.</div>

 ## Clean start